Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

-With this established, we see that for $n$ sufficiently large, SSP solutions with respect to $H^{\ell}_{n}$ cannot develop any other intersections with the divisors $D_{i,0}$, $D_{i,\infty}$ or $D_{I,j}$ by positivity of intersection.
+With this established, we see that for $n$ sufficiently large, SSP solutions with respect to $H^{\ell}_{n}$ cannot develop any other intersections with the divisors $D_{i,0}$, $D_{i,\infty}$ or $D_{j,I}$ by positivity of intersection.
 This also implies that they cannot develop limits along other orbit sets in $X_{I}^{loc}\setminus U_{\v_{0}}$ by the following argument: suppose that a broken SSP trajectory limits to some $y$ in $X_{I}^{loc}\setminus U_{\v_{0}}$.
-Then the energy of such a solution is up to small error $w_p(\v_0) - \mathcal{A}_\ell(y)$.
+Then the energy of such a solution is up to small error $((\epsilon_\ell')^2-1)w_p(\v_0) - \mathcal{A}_\ell(y)$.
 As our actions are separated (see \S \ref{sect: PSSiso1}), this energy can be taken larger than the initial energy of our SSP solutions, hence such a broken trajectory does not exist.
+This concludes the proof of the Lemma. \end{proof} See Figure \ref{localSSPprojectivebundle} for a schematic picture of the (thimble component of) a local log SSP curve in a projective bundle.